balramsinghindia/Python-Task/readme.md

-# Python Assignment
+# Python Application

-This assignment involves writing Python code to extract information about jobs, people and companies from data files and load them into a consistent SQL database.
+This application involves writing Python code to extract information about jobs, people and companies from data files and load them into a consistent SQL database.
 It is an example of an Extract-Transform-Load (ETL) task.